yiisoft/package-template/README.md

 ### Rector

-Use [Rector](https://github.com/rectorphp/rector) to make codebase follow some specific rules or use either newest or any specific version of PHP API:
+Use [Rector](https://github.com/rectorphp/rector) to make codebase follow some specific rules or use either newest or any specific version of PHP:

 ```shell
 ./vendor/bin/rector